lex00-zz/nublar/python/flask/README.md

 -   `app_repo_url`
     -   python repository containing flask application
 -   `app_subfolder`
-    -   default=''.
-If setup.py is in a subfolder, specify this here
+    -   If setup.py is in a subfolder, specify this here (default = '')
 -   `app_description`
     -   this will go into the system service script
 -   `app_name`